vtex-apps/checkout-shipping/docs/README.md

 }
 ```

-Note that you need to have `OrderFormProvider` from `vtex.order-manager` app somewhere above this
+Note that you need to have `OrderFormProvider` from `vtex.order-shipping` app somewhere above this
 component in your tree.

 ## State machine